 Early Years Foundation Stage Entry

 All new Reception children are admitted annually into school in September.
-Transition arrangements being in July each year with children having the opportunity to spend time in their new classroom with peers and staff; as well as to stay for a school lunch.
+Transition arrangements begin in July each year with children having the opportunity to spend time in their new classroom with peers and staff; as well as to stay for a school lunch.
 Staff will focus transition work on settling children into their new environment and giving children the opportunity to get to know their class group in advance of the start of the academic year.